Plastic Compounds listed according to KTW/W270, ACS, NSF 61 and WRAS

 Another advantage is the significant reduction of metal ions in the water.

-AKROMID® T5 is based on a partially critical thermoplastic polyphthalamide (PPA) with a glass transition temperature of approx. 130 °C. The product family includes unreinforced compounds reinforced with up to 50% glass fibers.
+AKROMID® T5 is based on a partially crystalline thermoplastic polyphthalamide (PPA) with a glass transition temperature of approx. 130 °C. The product family includes unreinforced compounds reinforced with up to 50% glass fibers.
 It can be used for moulded parts which are exposed to higher temperatures.
-Moreover with PPA compounds, the influence of moisture absorption is very low, so that it is very well suited for mechanically stressed components in drinking water and food applications.
+Moreover, the influence of moisture absorption is very low with PPA compounds, so that it is very well suited for mechanically stressed components in drinking water and food applications.

 The replacement of metals by engineering plastics in the drinking water and food sectors has risen steadily.
 A wide variety of applications are already made of plastics, such as fittings, water meter housings, filter housings and seals.